telerik/kendo-ui-core/docs/api/javascript/geometry/arc.md

 ##### value `Number`

-The new arc atart angle.
+The new arc start angle.

 #### Returns

 `kendo.geometry.Arc` The current arc instance.